 Isn’t butter chicken just the most wonderful sounding name for a recipe?
 Today’s Instant Pot Butter Chicken has all of the comforting, soul-satisfying flavor any recipe with the word “butter” in it promises.
 Unlike other authentic Indian butter chicken recipes you’ve seen, it’s also a butter chicken recipe that’s EASY, healthy, and made with ingredients you can find at any grocery store.
-I’ve even snuck in a full serving of veggies to make it a true one-pot meal.
+I’ve even snuck in a full serving of veggies to make it a true one-pot meal!

-I have been smitten with Indian food ever since my post-college roommate and I spent a month traveling India after we graduated, especially the rich, saucy curries like Indian butter chicken.
+I have been smitten with Indian food ever since my post-college roommate and I spent a month traveling India after we graduated, especially the rich, saucy curries like authentic Indian butter chicken.